Chicago/RSocrata/README.md

 Please report issues, request enhancements or fork us at the [City of Chicago github](https://github.com/Chicago/RSocrata/issues).

+### Contributing

+If you would like to contribute to this project, please see the [contributing documentation](CONTRIBUTING.md)

 ### Change log

 1.1 Add check for valid Socrata resource URL.
 Add check for supported download file format.
 Add support for Socrata short dates.